 Military Spouse Tax Benefits

 This can be a big help if the spouse is originally from a state with a lower tax rate (or no state taxes at all).
 I wish I had known about the Military Spouses Residency Relief Act when I was newly married (I had already separated from the USAF when my wife and I were married.
 She was still in the USAF and I could have maintained my Texas residency and avoided paying state income taxes for a year).

 Employment Opportunities for Military Spouses

 Employment can be difficult for military spouses, especially when they frequently move.
-There are many employers who are provide excellent employment opportunities for military spouses.
+There are many employers who provide excellent employment opportunities for military spouses.
 Here is a list of the best employers for military spouses.

 Showing Your Appreciation

 The military offers a unique way of life, and being a military spouse is unlike anything else in the civilian world.
-If you know anyone who is or ways a military spouse, take some time to say thanks to them today, and take a moment to remember them and their sacrifices throughout the year.
+If you know anyone who is or was a military spouse, take some time to say thanks to them today, and take a moment to remember them and their sacrifices throughout the year.
 The military truly wouldn’t function the same way without them and their support and sacrifices.

 You can read more here.